Brad Parscale Says Jan. 6 Panel Subpoenaed His Phone Records

 “I have zero to hide,” he said.

 Asked about the prospect of testifying, Parscale told The Daily Beast, “All of this makes me think they want me to turn on him.”
 The “him” in that statement would be former President Donald Trump, Parscale’s boss for nearly two-and-a-half years.
-Asked whether he would appear if he were asked to testify, he didn’t reply.
+Asked whether he would appear if asked to testify, he did not reply.

 Parscale fell out of Trump’s favor over the spring and summer of 2020, amid personality clashes and behind-the-scenes maneuvering among other top Trumpworld figures.
 Trump demoted him in July, and cut the relationship off entirely in September, after police arrested Parscale at his Florida home during a domestic dispute.
 His wife had called law enforcement to tell them Parscale appeared unstable, and was alone in the house with a loaded gun.